enrique95ae/Sahara/readme.md

 Mobile shopping application for both iOS and Android.
 Client, TCP Server and Database created from scratch and connected to each other.

+This code has a great amount of errors, redundancies and unefficient functions.
+The scope of the project was to broad and the deadline too tight so we could not spend too much time making it more efficient.

+Additionally, only one of the functionalities (create account) is properly coded on both ends (client and server).
+For demonstration purposes and due to the time constraints we hardcoded some of the other network features.

+The main goal of the project was not having a complete functioning app but learning designing, version control and team development methods.

 </br></br>

 TCP Server (C#) Repo: https://github.com/enrique95ae/SaharaServer